SumianVoice/TransVoice-Wiki/wiki/pages/other-resources/glossary.md

 - keeping the mouth in the same position / posture as a certain vowel when speaking

 ### Microvowel
-- to modify individual vowels to be darker or brighter
+- to modify individual vowels to be darker or brighter without changing how the vowel is interpreted

 ### OPC, Oropharyngeal Closure
 - raises resonance by decreasing the width of the back of the mouth